renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/README.md

-# New high-quality genome assembly of the slender anole (Anolis apletophallus)
+# A high-quality genome for the slender anole (Anolis apletophallus), an emerging model for field-studies of tropical ecology and evolution

 Here we include the programs and commands used for the Genome Assembly of Anolis apletophallus using 10X Illumina and Nanopore data